The Blitz

 The Zulu would lose in a head-to-head battle.
 So Shaka did something radical.

-He slowed down, spending six long years avoiding the Ndwande.
+He slowed down, spending six long years avoiding the Ndwandwe.

-Behind the scenes, Shake got to work retraining his warriors.
+Behind the scenes, Shaka got to work retraining his warriors.

 The Ndwandwe already thought Zulus were weak.